Pdzoc/Models-Collection/README.md

 Link: https://models-collection.netlify.app/

+## This app will provide fun for children and their parents!
+If you had models of Lego Company you can rebuild your collection from the past - show your children old sets and additionally teach them many new english words.

-Based on Minifig Collection "tool" with new features:
+Based on [Minifig Collection](https://github.com/Pdzoc/Minifigs-Collection) "tool" (browsing Rebrickable database - this time models) with new features:
 - choose number of columns
 - two lists: collection and wishlist
 - sorting collection and wishlist by name, year, id